Sonax Foam vs Cream: Which Two-Step Method for Leather Care?

 Allow the cream to penetrate for the recommended time (typically 1-15 minutes, depending on the specific product and desired absorption) before buffing away excess product.
 This timing allows conditioning agents to absorb whilst preventing surface residue that can attract dirt.
 The result is properly nourished leather with restored suppleness and enhanced protection.

-Special Considerations for Different Leather Types
+What Are The Special Considerations for Different Leather Types?

 Perforated and Heated Seats